PlayboyPrime/WelcomeImage/tutorials/How to use variables.md

 In my case I want to write Welcome (username).

-To to this I have to use the {user.name} variable.
+To do this I have to use the {user.name} variable.

 ### Example: